byu-cpe/ecen192/_labs/multimeters_and_measurements.md

 <span style="font-size: 10px;">
 Image Credit:<a href = "https://www.elexp.com/products/18sts200pot-cermet-w-shaft-200" target = "_blank">Electronix Express.</a> (potentiometer) and <a href = "https://makeabilitylab.github.io/physcomp/arduino/potentiometers.html#how-does-a-potentiometer-work" target = "_blank">Physical Computing and Craft Technologies, University of Washington.</a> (potentiometer pinout)
 </span></p>
 Have you ever adjusted the volume on a radio?
 By turning the knob, you control how loud the music plays.
 Potentiometers work similarly for electrical circuits!
 They are like adjustable resistors that allow you to control the amount of resistance between two points in a circuit.
 Imagine a water pipe with a valve, as you open the valve wider (like turning the knob), more water flows (similar to more current flowing in a circuit with lower resistance).
 By moving a wiper inside the potentiometer, we can change the resistance between its terminals.
-Moving the wiper(knob) towards ground (black wire) reduced the resistance and moving to positive (red wire) increases the resistance thus, affecting the current flow in the circuit.
+Moving the wiper (knob) towards ground (black wire) reduces the resistance and moving to positive (red wire) increases the resistance thus, affecting the current flow in the circuit.

 Step 1: **Make connections:** begin with taking a potentiometer and put it on a bread board as shown in Fig 7.
-Now connect the alligator clips (red and black) from the multimeter to the outer wires to the that were previously connected to the two pins.
+Now connect the alligator clips (red and black) from the multimeter to the outer jumper wires that were previously connected to the two outer pins.
 Observe the multimeter reading, now turn your wiper (knob) around, does your resistance change?

 <table style="margin: 0 auto;">
 <tbody>